 ‘Desire is the engine that drives behaviour.
 Every action is taken because of the anticipation that precedes it.
 It is the craving that leads to the response’

 ‘If you want to increase the odds that a behaviour will occur, then you need to make it attractive’

 ‘Temptation bundling works by linking an action you want to do with an action you need to do’

 ‘The 1st Law of Behaviour Change, is to make it obvious’

 Where to buy

 Any good bookshop, or online store, will stock Atomic Habits.
 It’s published by Random House so major investment has been made to get it out to the masses.

-For more books, check out the Elusive Book List on Amazon but it will shortly be on our new website.
-We will of course, review more of these in time, but any questions feel free to drop us an email at email@example.com or ask it directly on our Book Group.
+For more books, check out the Elusive Book List on Amazon or GoodReads.
+We will, of course, review more of these in time, but any questions feel free to drop us an email at email@example.com or ask it directly on our Book Group.